-\begin{itemize} \item We propose \TransMIA{} (Transfer Learning-based Membership Inference Attacks), new membership inference attacks that use transfer learning to perform membership inference attacks on the source model.
-More specifically, we propose a \emph{transfer shadow training} technique, which transfers the parameters of the transferred model to a shadow model, to significantly improve the accuracy of membership inference when the amount of shadow training data is small.
-To our knowledge, this work is the first to use transfer learning to strengthen privacy attacks on the source model. \item We evaluate our membership inference attacks by experiments using two real datasets, and show that our membership inference attacks are realistic and effective threats to the source model especially when the adversary has a limited prior knowledge on the datasets.
-Specifically, our membership inference attacks outperform a state-of-the-art method \cite{Shokri_SP17} that does not use our transfer shadow training technique. \item We compare four types of our membership inference attacks to investigate the advantages and disadvantages of these attacks.
+\begin{itemize} \item We propose \TransMIA{} (Transfer learning-based Membership Inference Attacks), new attacks that use transfer learning to perform membership inference attacks on the source model.
+In particular, we propose a \emph{transfer shadow training} technique, which transfers the parameters of the transferred model to a shadow model, to significantly improve the accuracy of membership inference when the amount of shadow training data is small.
+To our knowledge, this work is the first to use transfer learning to strengthen privacy attacks on the source model.
+Zou~\etal{}~\cite{Zou_arXiv20} proposed a privacy attack against transfer learning (in a black-box access setting), whereas we propose a privacy attack using transfer learning (in a white-box access setting). \item We evaluate our membership inference attacks by experiments using two real datasets, and show that our membership inference attacks are realistic and effective threats to the source model especially when the adversary has a limited prior knowledge on the datasets.
+Specifically, our attacks outperform a state-of-the-art method \cite{Shokri_SP17} that does not use our transfer shadow training technique. \item We compare four types of our membership inference attacks to investigate the advantages and disadvantages of these attacks.
 Specifically, we evaluate the four combinations of the learning-based/entropy-based approach and the fine-tuning/freezing approach, all of which are trained with our transfer shadow training technique.
 Then we show that the learning-based approach has much higher accuracy than the entropy-based approach.
 We also show that the attack with the fine-tuning approach may overfit shadow training datasets when the shadow training datasets are small.
-Furthermore, we discuss the results of these four approaches on the basis of distributions of confidence values, and discuss possible countermeasures for our attacks. \end{itemize}
+Furthermore, we discuss the results of these four approaches on the basis of confidence values, and discuss possible countermeasures for our attacks. \end{itemize}